Search

 In addition please upload the following:

-• In progress secondary education certificates and transcripts – please be sure to also state your GPA and maximum GPA possible in your online application form
+• In progress or final secondary education certificates and transcripts – please be sure to also state your GPA and maximum GPA possible in your online application form

 • Proof of English language proficiency (see above)